shivanshdave/2020-432/projects/project1/latehints.md

 8. My note on **back-transformation in nomograms** for linear and logistic regression is available [in R Markdown](https://github.com/THOMASELOVE/2020-432/blob/master/classes/class14/class14_nomogram_note.Rmd) or [as a PDF](https://github.com/THOMASELOVE/2020-432/blob/master/classes/class14/class14_nomogram_note.pdf).
 The only other thing you should be back-transforming is your prediction in a linear model with a transformed outcome.

-Other Tips:

-- I need a tip about fig.height and fig.width in the chunk names - which is how you make your nomogram look bigger.
-- When you draw an ROC curve, make sure that the result matches what you get from an lrm fit of the model.
-If not, it may be that your outcome is misspecified.
-You want a 0-1 numeric outcome for the plotting to work correctly, I believe.
-- One clear tip for the poster is that if you chose model B instead of model A in your linear model, model B is the only model we should see any evidence of in the poster.
+9. One clear tip for the poster is that if you chose model B instead of model A in your linear model, model B is the only model we should see any evidence of in the poster.

+10. When you draw an ROC curve, make sure that the result matches what you get from an lrm fit of the model.
+If not, it may be that your outcome is misspecified, or misinterpreted by the code.
+It is very important that you identify the C statistic correctly.
+If your plot doesn't match the correct C statistic, do not include it.
+Not having an ROC plot might cost you 1 point out of 100 for the project, at most.
+Having a mismatch between plot and C statistic obtained through `lrm` would be much more costly.

-- The key thing to explain any interaction is to remember to use the words "It Depends" - if the AxB product term is important in predicting Y, then the effect of A on Y depends on the status of B. Similarly, the effect of B on Y depends on the status of A.
+11. The key thing to explain any interaction is to remember to use the words "It Depends" - if the AxB product term is important in predicting Y, then the effect of A on Y depends on the status of B. Similarly, the effect of B on Y depends on the status of A.

+12. If your nomogram is too small in the portfolio try using `fig.height` in the code chunk name to make it larger.

+13. When you build your poster, use the Rds file (that you create at the end of your portfolio) to import the data through `readRDS()`.
+That way, you don't have to worry about matching your data management decisions from the portfolio.

+14. While it is possible to save pictures you build in the portfolio to files and then post those images into the poster, please do not do that.